 16. Cabazon Dinosaur Museum

-Just 13 miles west of Palm Springs you can check out the Famous Cabazon Dinosaurs.
-Its a California roadside classic stop and one your kids will be totally amused by.
-The prices are pretty cheap and the kids will love the ride and climbing Dinny- a 150 foot long Apato dinosaur.
+One of the odder things to do in Palm Springs with kids is just 13 miles west of Palm Springs.
+You can check out the Famous Cabazon Dinosaurs.
+It’s a California roadside classic stop and one your kids will be totally amused by.
+The prices are pretty cheap and the kids will love the ride and climb Dinny- a 150 foot long Apato dinosaur.
 Find out more about pricing and directions here.

 17. Big League Dreams Sports Park